rlcheng/raspberry_pi_workshop/README.md

 To exit Minicom:
 - press `Enter`
 - control + A
-- press `Z`.
+- press `X`.
 It will ask if you want to leave minicom, press enter for yes and Minicom will now close.

 So there you have it, serial loopback test without writing a single line of code!

-###Serial UART loopback in C
+### Serial UART loopback in C
 To do the loopback test in C, create a serial.c file('nano serial.c') with the following:

 note: If you are using the Pi 3 the following code can be used as is.
 If you are on the Pi Zero please comment out the line `#define DEVICE "/dev/serial0"` and uncomment the line below it `#define DEVICE "/dev/ttyAMA0"`